 Alfred Pearse, the son of the decorative artist J.S.
 Pearse, was born on 20th May 1855.
 He studied at West London School of Art before becoming a full-time artist.
 Pearse held progressive political opinions and was a member of Men's League For Women's Suffrage.

 In 1909 he joined forces with Laurence Housman to form the Suffrage Atelier (an artists' collective campaigning for women's suffrage).
 Initially it supported the Women Social & Political Union but later worked closely with the Women's Freedom League.
-Pearse also provided drawings for Votes for Women and The Suffragette using the name "A Patriot".
+Pearse also provided drawings for The Vote, Votes for Women and The Suffragette using the name "A Patriot".

 Alfred Pearse died in 1933.